colinw10/concentration-game/README.md

 * Call render()
 8. Wait for user to click "Play Again"
 * On click - invoke init() to reset game

-# *Attributions*-
-Some coding guidance and suggestions were assisted by OpenAI's ChatGPT.